Wayfair workers, supporters protest furniture sale to U.S. immigrant camp

 Criticism has mounted this week over the detention of migrant children in overcrowded, squalid conditions.

-Reporting by Tim McLaughlin; Additional reporting by Melissa Fares in New York; editing by Scott Malone and Leslie Adler
+Reporting by Tim McLaughlin; Additional reporting by Melissa Fares in New York and Richa Naidu in Chicago; editing by Scott Malone, Leslie Adler and Susan Thomas